refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-list-page.md

 };
 ```

-Instead of starting from scratch, Inferencer've created the list page code that we can customize.
+Instead of coding the list page component from scratch, Inferencer've created the required code base on API response, so that we can customize.

 ## Understanding the List Component